cypress-io/cypress/npm/puppeteer/README.md

 These examples can be found and run in the [Cypress tests of this package](./cypress) with this project's [cypress.config.ts](./cypress.config.ts).

-While these example use tabs, they could just as easily apply to windows.
-Tabs and windows are essentially the same things as far as Puppeteer is concerned and encapsuled by instances of the [Page class](https://pptr.dev/api/puppeteer.page/).
+While these examples use tabs, they could just as easily apply to windows.
+Tabs and windows are essentially the same things as far as Puppeteer is concerned and encapsulated by instances of the [Page class](https://pptr.dev/api/puppeteer.page/).

 ### Switching to a new tab